wbamberg/idl-reference/docs/nsIMemoryInfoDumper.md

 Dump GC and CC logs to files in the OS's temp directory (or in
 $MOZ_CC_LOG_DIRECTORY, if that environment variable is specified).

-@param aIdentifier If aIdentifier is non-empty, this string will appear in
-  the filenames of the logs we create (both for this process and, if
-  aDumpChildProcesses is true, for our child processes).

   If aIdentifier is empty, the implementation may set it to an
   arbitrary value; for example, it may set aIdentifier to the number
   of seconds since the epoch.

-@param aDumpAllTraces indicates whether we should run an all-traces CC
-  log.
-An all-traces log visits all objects currently eligible for cycle
-  collection, while a non-all-traces log avoids visiting some objects
-  which we know are reachable.

   All-traces logs are much bigger than the alternative, but they may be
   helpful when trying to understand why a particular object is alive.
 For